ulysseB/telamon/README.md

 ## Building

-Telamon requires a nightly version of the rust compiler and of the rust package manager.
-Both can be installed using the following command:
+Telamon requires a nightly version of the rust toolchain.
+It can be installed with the following command:

 ```bash
 $ curl -s https://static.rust-lang.org/rustup.sh | sh -s -- --channel=nightly
 ```

-Then the git submodules whould be initialized with the following command:
+Then git submodules should be initialized with the following command:
 ```bash
 git submodule update --init --recursive
 ```

-CUDA libraries (cuda, curand, cupti, cublas) must be installed and available in the include and library paths (C_INCLUDE_PATH, LIBRARY_PATH and LD_LIBRARY_PATH).
+You can build Telamon using Rust package manager:

 ```bash
 $ cargo build
 ```